RIVCO Hidden Hitch with Vertical Receiver for 2014 and Newer Harley-Davidson® touring models

 What wiring components will I need to purchase to complete the circuit between my motorcycle and my trailer?
 There are a few possibilities for wiring your HD0074 trailer hitch.
 The components needed will depend on year, make, and model of your motorcycle and the configuration of your trailer’s wiring.
 RIVCO offers plug-n-play components that cover all the motorcycle models our trailer hitches fit.
 Here are Three quick steps to help you determine which wiring components you will need:

-2.)
-Determine if your trailer is a four or five wire system.
-If your trailer is a four-wire trailer system, you will need the five-to-four wire converter before moving on to step three.
+2. Determine if your trailer is a four or five wire system.
+If your trailer is a five-wire trailer system, you will need the four-to-five wire convertor before moving on to step three.

 We understand that trailer wiring can seem complicated and we are here to help.
 If you have any questions, please feel free to contact us during our business hours via telephone at 888-801-8222 or anytime via email at firstname.lastname@example.org.